 [Contact signature/contact info]

-Collection of this information is authorized by The Public Health Service Act, Section 411 (42 USC 285a).
-Rights of study participants are protected by The Privacy Act of 1974.
-Participation is voluntary, and there are no penalties for not participating or withdrawing from the study at any time.
-Refusal to participate will not affect your benefits in any way.
-The information collected in this study will be kept private under the Privacy Act.
-Names and other identifiers will not appear in any report of the study.
-Information provided will be combined for all study participants and reported as summaries.
-You are being contacted by telephone to complete this instrument so that we can determine whether you qualify to participate in a website usability study.

-Public reporting burden for this collection of information is estimated to average 45 minutes per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to: NIH, Project Clearance Branch, 6705 Rockledge Drive, MSC 7974, Bethesda, MD 20892-7974, ATTN: PRA (0925-0642).
-Do not return the completed form to this address.

 Letter 2: Targeting Elementary School Teachers (via hard copy letter)

 SUBJECT: ELEMENTARY SCHOOL TEACHERS NEEDED FOR Focus Groups to Discuss a New EDUCATIONAL Game, INCENTIVE PROVIDED

 Dear Teacher:

 NOVA Research Company, under funding provided by the National Heart, Lung, and Blood Institute, is developing an educational game designed to teach elementary-school-aged children about pediatric clinical research.
 We are inviting children in grades 4–6, parents, and teachers to review an educational game designed to increase awareness of, knowledge about, empathy for, and acceptance of pediatric clinical research among elementary-school-age children.
 We would like to ask you to participate in a focus group to talk about the game and help ensure that it achieves these objectives.